We inherit our chromosomes

 - The process of nuclear division in eukaryotes.
 It is one step in cytokinesis, or cellular division.
 See Cell Reproduction at ebiomedia.com

-- Creation of egg and sperm cells each with only a single chrosome of each type instead of a pair in normal cells.
+- Creation of egg and sperm cells each with only a single chromosome of each type instead of a pair in normal cells.
 Through a sequence of steps, the replicated genetic material in a parent cell is distributed to four daughter cells.
-Each of the resulting daughter cells has one half of the number of chromosomes as the parent cell.
-In a process of "crossing over", some genes can move from the paternal homologue (Chromosome) to the maternal.
-Each resulting cell can have any of the 223 combinations of paternal or maternal chrosomes plus variations because of crossing over.
+Each of the resulting daughter cells has only one of each type of chromosome.

 - Unit from which nucleic acids are constructed.
 In addition to one of the 4 bases, it contains a phosphate molecule and a sugar molecule (deoxyribose in DNA, and ribose in the other nucleic acid, RNA).
 See DNA above.
 The phosphate molecule can be mono- (1 phosphate), DAMP for Adenine, di- (2 phosphates), dADP, or triphospaate (3 phospates), dATP. <